Defending an AVO

 • Could you benefit from understanding how the court evaluates evidence in these matters?

 If an AVO is made against you without your input, the consequences can be serious.
-Getting advice early may help you understand your options and prepare a stronger response.
+People often find that information about the range of options and approaches available relates to their understanding of the situation.
 A court hearing about your case will give you the opportunity to present your side of the story.

 What you can do next and how LawConnect can help